WinVector/Examples/replyr/example.md

     ## 18   26.230100   19.300846   <NA>   <NA>
     ## 19 2013.000000    0.000000   <NA>   <NA>

-(Note the above summary has problems with `NA` in character columns with `Spark`, that we are working on.)
+Note: the above summary has problems with NA in character columns with Spark, we are working on that.
+That is also one of the advantages of distributing your work-arounds in a package: when they improve you can easily incorporate bring the improvements into your own work.

 The `replyr` summary returns data in a data frame, and can deal with multiple column types.